leobudima/elogii-blog/content/delivery-management-trends.md

 _“AI/machine learning, can potentially and significantly disrupt existing supply chain operating models.”_

-So far, companies have leveraged the power of AI and machine learning to integrate it with other systems, such as [**cloud-based delivery management software**](https://elogii.com/platform) or warehouse automation.
+So far, companies have leveraged the power of AI and machine learning to integrate it with other systems, such as cloud-based [**delivery management platform**](https://elogii.com/platform "delivery management platform") or warehouse automation.

 As a result, they have been able to automate repetitive tasks such as inventory management; provide key insights such as identifying shopping patterns among customers; and support existing systems such as delivery and route planning.

 But as the digitalization of delivery grows, the use of AI and machine learning will only increase and spread onto other key operations.

-# #11 Upselling in the field will become a part of the delivery experience.
+## #11 Upselling in the field will become a part of the delivery experience.

 Recently, companies have started upselling products during delivery.

+Is it a myth?
+Or is it a reality?

 A delivery driver would drop-off your order, and politely ask if you want to buy anything else based on your previous deliveries.

-Think of them as traveling salesmen who know what you want and never leave you empty-handed.
+Think of them as travelling salesmen who know what you want and never leave you empty-handed.

 This type of delivery experience has only been enabled by two recent trends: